KenYu910645/KenYu910645.github.io/_pages/honeyhubs_privacy.md

 ---
 layout: page
-title: HoneyHubs — Privacy Policy
+title: HoneyHub — Privacy Policy
 permalink: /honeyhubs/privacy/
-description: Privacy Policy for the HoneyHubs app.
+description: Privacy Policy for the HoneyHub app.
 nav: false
 ---

 <div class="text-center" style="margin-bottom: 30px;">
     <h1>🔒 Privacy Policy</h1>
-    <p class="lead">HoneyHubs App</p>
+    <p class="lead">HoneyHub App</p>
-    <p><small>Last updated: March 17, 2026</small></p>
+    <p><small>Last updated: March 18, 2026</small></p>
 </div>

 ---

-This Privacy Policy describes how **HoneyHubs** ("we", "us", or "our") collects, uses, and protects your information when you use our mobile application ("App").
+This Privacy Policy describes how **HoneyHub** ("we", "us", or "our") collects, uses, and protects information when you use our mobile application ("App").

-By using HoneyHubs, you agree to the collection and use of information in accordance with this policy.
+By using HoneyHub, you agree to the collection and use of information in accordance with this policy.

 ---